FlorentLP/FlorentLP/README.md

 ---

 ###  What I Love
--  Personal development & lifelong learning
+-  Personal development
--  Developer experience, automation & clean architecture
+-  AOE4 & LoL
--  Sharing ideas in **French and English**
+-  Psychology & designing systems
--  Connecting with others and learn about their goals
+-  Connecting with others & learn about their goals

 ---